ludei/atomic-plugins-inapps/README.md

 See [API Documentation](http://ludei.github.io/atomic-plugins-inapps/dist/doc/android/html/annotated.html)

 See [`InAppTest`](test/android) for a complete project that tests all the features provided in the API.
+In order to test Android In-Apps select the googlePlayRelelease or amazonRelease built variant in Android Studio.
+You must set your custom productIds in [`MainActivity.java`](test/android/InAppTest/testapp/src/main/java/com/ludei/inapptest/MainActivity.java) and set your bundleId and versionCode in the [`build.gradle`](test/android/InAppTest/testapp/build.gradle)

+You also have to configure your release signingConfig.
+Add these properties to your global gradle.properties file

+    STORE_FILE=/Users/user/.android/company.keystore
+    STORE_PASSWORD=xxxxx
+    KEY_ALIAS=xxxxxxx
+    KEY_PASSWORD=xxxxx

 ###Introduction